Monday, August 3 - Saturday August 8, 2020

 Instructor: Father Igumen Mefodii, Master Iconographer and student of Vladislav Andreyevof the Prosopon School of Iconology since 1991, was appointed instructor in 2006 and promoted to Master Iconographer 2008.
 He has conducted workshops throughout America, in the Philippines, in England, and at St. Herman of Alaska Orthodox Church since 2011.
 He is an Orthodox priest-monk (Hieromonk) of the Skete of St. Maximos the Confessor in Palmyra, VA, and has been an ordained priest for over 35 years.
 Additonally he has been a spiritual director of a college seminary, a representative to various religious and interfaith organizations, and an author.
 He holds two degrees in theology: Magister der Theologie (M.Th.) from the Theology Faculty of the University Innsbruck, Austria; and a Master of Arts (MA) in Eastern Christian Theology from the John XXIII Institute for Eastern Christian Studies at Fordham University, Bronx, NY.

-Tuition and Materials: A Non-refundable deposit is due, (applied toward the tuition/materials fee) no later than July 5, 2019.
-The class is filling rapidly and your deposit is needed to hold your place.
+Tuition and Materials: A Non-refundable deposit is due, (applied toward the tuition/materials fee) no later than TBA.
+Your deposit is needed to hold your place.

-Beginning/Intermediate students: Beginning/intermediate students will be doing the icon of St. John the Forerunner. $755, Includes your student board and all materials.
-The non-refundable deposit will be $155, divided.
+Beginning/Intermediate students: Beginning/intermediate students will be doing the icon of The Virgin, Vladimir. $TBA, Includes your student board and all materials.
+The non-refundable deposit will be $TBA, divided.
 Contact Mat.
 Joanna for the address and registration form.

-Intermediate/Advanced Students: Those who have done the basic icons, or other intermediate/advanced level icons in the Prosopon method, are invited to write the icon of St. John the Forerunner on a larger board which they must purchase and prepare before the workshop.
-Tuition and materials fee will be $650.
-The non-refundable deposit will be $150.
+Intermediate/Advanced Students: Those who have done the basic icons, or other intermediate/advanced level icons in the Prosopon method, are invited to write the icon of St. George and the Dragon on a larger board which they must purchase and prepare before the workshop.
+Tuition and materials fee will be $TBA.
+The non-refundable deposit will be $TBA.
 Contact Mat.
 Joanna for the address and registration form, board size, and pattern.

 Students are responsible for their lodging and meals, and we may share potluck lunches during the week.